 Most tasks on Airtasker get completed without any complications, but sometimes tasks become more complex than expected.
-Disagreements can happen when Posters and Taskers expect different results on a task or something doesn't go to plan.
+Disagreements can happen when customers and taskers expect different results on a task or something that doesn't go to plan.

 Airtasker has a free dispute service, but you’ll need to try and resolve your differences first before we can help you.
 If you’re having trouble with the other person in your task, try following the below tips.

 To help prevent communication from breaking down, keep communication lines open.
 Be straightforward, concise and honest in your messaging.

 - Be clear in your communication (don’t be afraid to double-check details such as the date/time if you’re not sure).

 - Be aware of your tone over messages - things written can come across differently than you intended.

 - Try to reply to messages as quickly as you can - this helps reduce tension.